 MAJOR ADMINISTRATOR Director of Facilities Management

-The Administrative Coordinator performs responsible supervisory and administrative work in supervising the administrative functions of the Facilities Management Department including personnel who are responsible for the daily work management (work orders) system, data collection systems involving worker utilization, and the business functions of the department.
-The Administrative Coordinator is responsible for parts, supplies, and services procurement, inventory operations, and maintenance of records of all capital equipment for all units within the department.
-The Administrative Coordinator develops and maintains technical specifications for service contracts for the department.
-The Administrative Coordinator assists in the development and implementation of a viable preventive maintenance program.
-The Administrative Coordinator assists the Superintendent of Facilities Maintenance and the Superintendent of Grounds and Custodial Services in developing long range plans for upgrading the infrastructure of the University and develops and implements a viable preventive maintenance program.
-In conjunction with the respective supervisors, the Administrative Coordinator develops, schedules, and/or presents training events to include safety and professional development topics.
-The Administrative Coordinator assures compliance with federal regulations governing environmental protection, hazardous waste disposal, and the use of chemical substances and materials within his/her areas of responsibility.
+The Administrative Coordinator, Facilties Management performs responsible supervisory and administrative work in supervising the administrative functions of the Facilities Management Department including personnel who are responsible for the daily work management (work orders) system, data collection systems involving worker utilization, key control and the lock shop operations, and the business functions of the department.
+The Administrative Coordinator, Facilties Management organizes and manages all aspects of customer service functions for the department.
+The Administrative Coordinator, Facilties Management is responsible for parts, supplies, and services procurement, inventory operations, and maintenance of records of all capital equipment for all units within the department.
+The Administrative Coordinator, Facilties Management develops and maintains technical specifications for service contracts for the department.
+The Administrative Coordinator, Facilties Management assists in the annual assessment of the department, buildings, and operations.
+The Administrative Coordinator, Facilties Management assists the Assistant Directors of Facilities Maintenance, Grounds Services, and Custodial Services in developing long range plans for upgrading the infrastructure of the University and develops and implements a viable preventive maintenance program.
+In conjunction with the respective supervisors, the Administrative Coordinator, Facilties Management develops, schedules, and/or presents training events to include safety and professional development topics.
+The Administrative Coordinator, Facilties Management assures compliance with federal regulations governing environmental protection, hazardous waste disposal, and the use of chemical substances and materials within his/her areas of responsibility.

 MINIMUM ACCEPTABLE QUALIFICATIONS